srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     The URL link will open in a new browser tab.
 Although the data is not formatted in a way that is easy to read, you should be able to recognize it as your vibration messages.

 1. Close browser tab containing your data, and then navigate back to your Azure portal Dashboard.

-**TODO - Work with Daren to define a new Exercise for an ASA job that makes more sense.
-Consider what message data is available, including conveyor stopped.
-Maybe we could output to Service Bus Queue or trigger an Azure Function.
-We wouldn't even need to do anything with the Service Bus Queue output in this lab, just explain the purpose, and we could provide the code for the Azure Function that sends a text (or just have it do nothing)**

 ### Exercise 4: Logging Route Azure Stream Analytics Job